 Hebrew Free Loan Association of Greater Washington is proud to provide zero-interest loans to qualified Jewish borrowers in the DC metro area.

-Loans to launch or grow a business require a business plan to be submitted for review.
+HFL offers general personal, fertility, and business loans up to a maximum of $30,000.
+Loans to launch or grow a business will require an additional business plan to be submitted for review.

 Payment Terms